pocession/senkin/readme.md

 # Senkin (千金)

-This is the repository for the **Senkin (千金)** project.
-It's a JavaScript-based game that challenges players to select the correct Chinese word from multiple options within a time limit.
+It's a JavaScript-based game that challenges players to select the correct Chinese word for commonly-used idioms within a time limit.
 The game aims to improve vocabulary and language recognition skills in Chinese while providing an enjoyable gaming experience.

 ## Technologies Used